jaericho/jaericho.github.io/_posts/2017-04-07-WSUS-Doesnt-Download-Updates.md

 tags: [Windows, WSUS]
 ---

-While rebuilding WSUS (once again) I discovered another snag.
-When first configuring WSUS I put in “D:” for the drive to store the updates because the wizard didn’t like “D:\”.
+While rebuilding WSUS (once again), I discovered another snag.

+When first configuring WSUS I put in `D:` for the drive to store the updates because the wizard didn’t like `D:\`.
 Unfortunately, **both are wrong**.
 From what I read in various posts, the wizard used to default to the largest drive with free space and append \WSUS for a directory.
 If you just specify “D:”, the updates try to download to D:WsusContent and not D:\WsusContent.
 (The eventlog shows this.)

 [A comment](http://daniyar-tech.blogspot.com/2013/06/wsus-on-windows-2012.html?showComment=1488209979675#c6942681862762526728) on this blog post helped fix it without a reinstall: